Forex Trading Tip #2: Turn Off Your P&L!

 A common hurdle many traders must face when trying to develop consistency is impulsive decisions.

-I have already begun covering this topic with my blog post Wait For The Close where I explain the importance of waiting for candles to close before you make important trading decisions.
+I have already begun covering this topic here, where I explain the importance of waiting for candles to close before you make important trading decisions.

 But another common source of impulsive trading decisions is an emotional reaction to the visual stimulus of your profit & loss fluctuations.
 I am talking about the $ figure.